Frequently Asked Questions & List of Charges

 What notice do I need to give to end my tenancy?

 We require 1 months’ notice in writing (not email or verbal) to end your tenancy this runs from your rent due date.
 This notice must be received by us at least 3 days before your rent due date and it is your responsibility to ensure we have received this notice correctly and on time.
 If you have a fixed term tenancy your notice to vacate cannot be accepted until 1 month before the end of this agreement.

 What notice can a Landlord give to end the tenancy?

-If you are on a fixed term tenancy the Landlord has to give 2 months’ notice to vacate at the end of the current tenancy.
-If you are on a periodic tenancy they can give 2 months’ notice to vacate on your rent due date.
+If you are on a fixed term tenancy the Landlord has to give 2 months’ notice to vacate at the end of the 4th month of the tenancy.
+If you are on a contractual periodic tenancy they can give 2 months’ notice to vacate on your rent due date.